 In my past, I was a producer at Dustlight Productions, a restaurant worker, a dog walker, a DC policy chump, and many other things.

 I came to audio by way of climate and food justice work and am constantly curious about how the two can support each other.
-I love experimental audio, finding/making weird sounds, and challenging what it means to tell stories.
+I love experimental/experiential audio, finding and making weird sounds, and challenging what it means to tell stories.
 I love listening to, collaborating on, and pondering about slow radio, found sound, and audio art.

 For small talk's sake - I grew up in Pennsylvania, studied anthropology and environmental studies at Brown University and attended the Salt Institute for Documentary Studies at Maine College of Art.
 I'm happiest when I'm playing my fiddle with friends, puttering in my garden, or just looking at my cat Dobby.
 I'm currently learning how to draw, play the banjo, slow down, and grow corn.